 As it turns out, I’m not the only one who views the healthcare system in the United States as a holocaust.
 For a long time, I thought I was maybe the only one who had strong views like this, but no…these views go back decades since before World War II.
 Few people are privy to the undergirding of the American healthcare system and I certainly don’t want to get into all that in this article, but let me just say that it’s damning.
 That’s not to say that doctors are bad.
 Most of them are not.
 But they’ve been improperly educated to become servants of The System rather than the shaman of their tribe (or in the modern world: health-givers to the clients they serve).
 If the doctors exist to serve the upper echelons rather than existing to serve their patients, the resulting problems are self-evident.
 I think most Americans are smart enough to put the pieces of that puzzle together without knowing the history and politics in detail.

 So lately I’ve been working on a project to gather together a list of cancer cures from all over the world.
 This is what really interests me and you and everyone, I think.
 When I first started the project, I thought I’d have about 15 entries.
 Several years later, I have over 60 entries and I’ve realized that these cancer cures are not just about cancer.
 They’re about healthcare in general.
 Working backwards from these cures, which are mostly elegant in their simplicity, though some involve technologies like I.V.’s or vibrational medicine, through my research, I’ve realized that many of these cures for cancer are cures for other things too like Parkinson’s, Multiple Sclerosis, Fibromyalgia, Influenza, Malaria, Dengue, and even Ebola!
-The things I’ve read and learned and seen since we left the United States has left me in total awe.
+The things I’ve read and learned and seen since we started traveling outside of the United States has left me in total awe.
 I’ve had to throw out everything I learned when I was in pursuit of medical school and try to understand new ways of thinking about the human body.

 I’m not a doctor and I can’t diagnose or treat patients (I’m obligated to let everyone know this).
 But it doesn’t matter what ails you.
 If you’re sick and your doctor has given up on you, chances are, there’s a known cure for your disease.
 This isn’t bullshit.
 It’s true.
 I’ve experienced cures myself and I’ve known people who have experience with cures for diseases that had no cure.

 I can’t list all the cancer cures in this blog post, but anyone who would like a copy of these cures can send me an email request and I’ll send you the document and my research free of charge.
 These cures are not just cancer cures.
 They’re a list of all the cures, demonstrated by scientific research, that have been used in discreet (though sometimes large) populations of people to treat nearly all the major diseases that plague Americans and people worldwide.
-The list contains a quick summary of the cure, where to get it, how it works, and resources where you can learn more about it.
+The Cancer Cure Catalog contains a quick summary of the cure, where to get it, how it works, and resources where you can learn more about it.
 It’s a work in progress…

 Oh!
 And I almost forgot to mention that late last year, John developed melanoma on his face.
 We cured it with coconut oil and baking soda…